 80) Avengement (Jesse V. Johnson)

 Johnson and Scott Adkins are the best low-budget action team of the past few years, they make for quite specific pairing the former stuntman with a taste for underworld tales and the athletic taciturn figure who knows like few how to sell a gesture of violence in movement.
 Avengement is probably their film that best match their different sensibilities, the choreography is less remarkable than in Triple Threat, but the action fits perfectly with its violent world.
-It is like a Dardenne film, but instead of a character hyper-focused in their Christian redemption, one follows a brute descending to hell while beating up everyone who cross his way.
+It is like a Dardenne film, but instead of a character hyper-focused in their Christian redemption, one follows a brute descending to hell while beating up everyone who cross his path.

 79) In The Heart of the World/No Coração do Mundo (Gabriel Martins, Maurilio Martins)

 The name of Brazilian producing company Filmes de Plastico has always amused me because since their earlier shorts no one around here makes less plastic films.
-The careful eye towards daily life on their hometown Contagem has get the most attentions, but In the Heart of the World more than any of their other movies makes clear that what move them the most is a desire for fiction and Gabriel and Maurilio Martins do here an entire reclamation of an imagination.
+The careful eye towards daily life on their hometown Contagem has get the most attention, but In the Heart of the World more than any of their other movies makes clear that what move them the most is a desire for fiction and Gabriel and Maurilio Martins do here an entire reclamation of an imagination.

 78) Just Don’t Think I’ll Scream/Ne Croyez Surtout Pas Que Je Hurle (Frank Beauvais)

 About desire, anxiety and living in the world this past decade through the gesture of disappearing into movies.
-There’s a lot that can be said about Beauvais work, but the way his editing abstract the 400 movies used has something very Strong and truthful about the experience of watching films somewhere between Robert Bresson and Michael Bay.
+There’s a lot that can be said about Beauvais work, but the way his editing abstract the 400 movies used has something very strong and truthful about the experience of watching films, somewhere between Robert Bresson and Michael Bay.

 77) Us (Jordan Peele)

-76) The Cannibal Club/O Clube dos Canibais (Guto Parente)
+76) The Cannibal Club (Guto Parente)